wp-plugins/gravity-forms-pdf-extended/README.txt

 * Bug - Do additional check for PHP's MB_String regex functions before initialising
 * Bug - Fixed problem with multiple nodes assigned to a form using the same template
 * Bug - Fixed path to fallback templates when not found
+* Bug - Fixed problem with master password setting to user password

 = 3.3.4 =
 * Bug - Fixed issue linking to PDF from front end